Pension tax allowances

 If these add up to more than the allowance, then tax is paid on the excess.

-The above limits on tax-free cash lump sums will apply as at 6 April 2024.
+The above limits on tax-free cash lump sums have applied since 6 April 2024.
 If you have taken benefits already then some of your LSA or LSDBA may be counted as having been used if you come to take more benefits after April 2024.
 The underlying calculations are complicated so please contact us if you think this applies to you.

-Do you have Primary, Enhanced, Fixed Protection, Fixed Protection 2014 or have applied for/are going to apply for Individual Protection 2014, Individual Protection 2016 or Fixed Protection 2016?
+Do you have Primary, Enhanced, Fixed Protection, Fixed Protection 2014, Individual Protection 2014, Individual Protection 2016 or Fixed Protection 2016?

 If you join an employer’s pension plan and/or life assurance scheme, either by completing an application form or as a result of automatic enrolment, you will lose your Enhanced or Fixed Protection.